 "I was always informed about my case, I always feel happy when I heard your call.
 You were always there for me."

-Lorna is a solicitor who works in our London Bridge office.
-She joined Deighton Pierce Glynn as a paralegal in July 2015 before completing her training contract with the firm and qualifying as a solicitor in January 2018.
+Lorna is a solicitor who works in our London office.
+She joined Deighton Pierce Glynn as a paralegal in July 2015 before completing her training contract with the firm, and qualifying as a solicitor in January 2018.
 She trained with Sue Willman , working on a range of complex and high profile human rights litigation.

 Lorna represents clients in both judicial review and civil damages claims against the state in a number of areas, in particular discrimination, migrant support, unlawful detention and trafficking.

 Lorna has an MA in Law from Bristol University, where she also volunteered for the Innocence Network UK.